Eastonco/CS360/lab6/README.md

 To get started, first compile the project by running `make`.
 This will compile a clean diskimage and main.bin programs into the bin directory.

 From there, `cd` into the bin directory and run main with `./main.bin`

+you can create the final demo with `make demo` and remove all bin files with `make clean`

 ## Command locations
 all primary commands are in `src/cmd/` and are labeled accordingly.
 If a function refrences a command you don't recognize, it's most likely in `src/util.c`.
 These are all of the dependencies for reading and writing to the file system.